-The diverse program in Wales was developed in partnership with the European commission, Watch Africa, Wales One World Film Festival and Cardiff University, allowing us to examine themes such as post-war European integration, liberation of African nations after the destruction of traditional empires, Iranian cinema since the 1979 revolution, Chilean response to the Pinochet coup and Wales after the 1984 miners strike.
+The diverse programme in Wales was developed in partnership with the European commission, Watch Africa, Wales One World Film Festival and Cardiff University, allowing us to examine themes such as post-war European integration, liberation of African nations after the destruction of traditional empires, Iranian cinema since the 1979 revolution, Chilean response to the Pinochet coup and Wales after the 1984 miners strike.
 Through the project we continued our important work with independent exhibitors, whilst also generating a deeper level of audience engagement with the films on offer.

 As part of this season Chapter held a Q&A with John Boorman, hosted by Tom Betts, in which he talked about conflict and his new film Queen and Country;